Red vs Blue States 2026 and the Shifting US Political Map

 Trust in elections fueled party loyalty, strengthening red vs. blue divides

-By 2024, the legacy of 2020 fraud allegations reshaped the political map:
+By 2024, the legacy of 2020 fraud allegations had become part of the political map:

-• Republicans reclaimed 7 battleground states: Georgia, Arizona, Pennsylvania, Michigan, North Carolina, Wisconsin, and Nevada, according to the BBC.
+• Republicans won all seven major battleground states: Georgia, Arizona, Pennsylvania, Michigan, North Carolina, Wisconsin, and Nevada, according to the BBC.
+Six had voted for Biden in 2020, while North Carolina stayed Republican.

-• Trust in elections became a predictor of party loyalty, reinforcing red vs. blue divisions at both the state and federal levels.
+• Views on election integrity became part of party identity, reinforcing red vs. blue divisions at the state and federal levels.

 Impact of 2020 Allegations on 2024 Red-Blue State Outcomes